abijeet-dhillon/2d_game/README.md

 # 2d_game
 A mini 2D game programmed in Java.
 The game includes a map with obstacles, a character, keys to open doors, a treasure chest which ends the game when found, a power-up which increases the characters speed, a stopwatch, key counter, and an end game message.
+Completed May 2023.